 Focus and Scope

-A quarterly journal serving the needs of the international community of educators in chemical engineering and related disciplines.
+A quarterly journal serving the needs of the community of educators in chemical engineering and related disciplines.
 Published in February, May, August, and November, Chemical Engineering Education (CEE) is the premier archival journal for chemical engineering and related educators.
 The journal originated in 1962.

 Peer Review Policy